bfraboni/FastGaussianBlur/README.md

 In a Unix or WSL term you can use the provided makefile; use `make` to build the target `fastblur` example (main.cpp) without dependencies.
 Run the program with the following command:

-`./fastblur <input_filename> <output_filename> <sigma> <passes = 3>`
+`./fastblur [input] [output] [sigma] [order - optional] [border - optional]`

-- input_image_filename should be any of [.jpg, .png, .bmp, .tga, .psd, .gif, .hdr, .pic, .pnm].
+- input:  extension should be any of [.jpg, .png, .bmp, .tga, .psd, .gif, .hdr, .pic, .pnm].
-- output_image_filename should be any of [.png, .jpg, .bmp]  (unknown extensions will be saved as .png by default).
+- output: extension should be any of [.png, .jpg, .bmp].
+Unknown extensions will be saved as .png by default.
-- sigma is the desired Gaussian blur standard deviation (should be positive).
+- sigma:  Gaussian standard deviation (float).
+Should be positive.
-- passes is an optional argument that controls the number of box blur passes (should be positive).
-Default is 3 and current implementation supports up to 10 passes, but one can easily add more in the code.
+- order:  optional filter order [1: box, 2: bilinear, 3: biquadratic, 4. bicubic, ..., 10]. should be positive.
+Default is 3 and current implementation supports up to 10 box blur passes, but one can easily add more in the code.
+- border: optional treatment of image boundaries [mirror, extend, crop, wrap].
+Default is mirror.

 ## Results